 A lumbar vertebra is located in the lower back between the thoracic spine and sacrum.
 The five (sometimes six) vertebrae in the lumbar spine are responsible for supporting the majority of the body’s weight and allowing the body to bend and move.

 A lumbar vertebra generally has a taller and bulkier vertebral body compared to the thoracic (middle back) and cervical (neck) vertebrae.
-This extra size is important, because the five lumbar vertebrae support most of the weight of the upper body.
-In addition, the lumbar spine’s relative flexibility allows for a broad range of motion, including bending, twisting and flexion.
+This extra size is important, because it allows the vertebra to help support the weight and movements of the body.

 The lumbar vertebrae begin where the thoracic vertebrae end.
-Just as the 12 thoracic (T1-T12) and seven cervical vertebrae (C1-C7) are named by letter and number, the lumbar vertebrae are denoted as follows:
+Just as the 12 thoracic (T1 to T12) and seven cervical vertebrae (C1 to C7) are named by letter and number, the lumbar vertebrae are denoted as follows:

 - L1 — connected to the T12; located near the stomach’s pylorus

 - L2 — the site where the spinal cord ends and the cauda equina begins to branch off